michelleschofield/michelleschofield/README.md

 ## About Me

 My name is Michelle Schofield.
-I am passionate about web develope because I enjoy problem solving.
+I am passionate about web developement because I enjoy problem solving.
 I'm interested in expanding my skills by learning React Native.
-Outside of web developement I also like sudoku.
+Outside of web developement I also like solving puzzles such as sudoku.

 ## Skills